awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 | Asia Pacific \(Tokyo\) | ap\-northeast\-1 |
 | EU \(Ireland\) | eu\-west\-1 |

+If you restrict access to your cluster's public endpoint using CIDR blocks, it is recommended that you also enable private endpoint access so that Fargate pods can communicate with the cluster\.
+Without the private endpoint enabled, the CIDR blocks that you specify for public access must include the egress sources from your VPC\.
+For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.

 ## \(Optional\) Create a Cluster<a name="fargate-gs-create-cluster"></a>

 Pods running on Fargate are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.5`\.
 Existing clusters can update to version 1\.14 to take advantage of this feature\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](update-cluster.md)\.
 Existing 1\.14 clusters will be automatically updated to `eks.5` over time to support this feature\.